andeiceban0352/LFAF-Labs/reports/Report4.md

 ```

 ### remove_inaccessible_symbols()
-&ensp;&ensp;&ensp; This function removes any symbols (nonterminals) that are not reachable from the start symbol 'S' in a context-free grammar.
-It starts by finding all reachable symbols and then removes the nonterminals that are not reachable from the start symbol.
+&ensp;&ensp;&ensp; This function is designed to eliminate nonterminal symbols that cannot be reached from the starting symbol of a grammar, as well as discard productions that cannot be reached from the starting symbol.
+The code examines nonterminal symbols that are not reachable from the starting symbol by iterating through each symbol in the 'inaccessible' set and deleting all associated productions from the 'P' dictionary.
+The nonterminal symbol is also removed from the 'V_N' set.
+Additionally, the code identifies productions that are unreachable from the starting symbol.
+It iterates through each nonterminal symbol in the 'P' dictionary and generates a new set of productions that only includes those with symbols that are either reachable or terminals.
+This new set replaces the original set of productions for that nonterminal symbol.
 ```python
 def remove_inaccessible_symbols(self):
     # Find reachable symbols